plausible/wordpress/readme.txt

 Take a look at [the live demo](https://plausible.io/plausible.io).

 **You need a subscription to Plausible Analytics to track your stats.
-There's a free 30-day trial with unlimited usage and no credit card required.**
+There's a free 30-day trial with no credit card required.**

 We're completely independent, self-funded, bootstrapped and debt-free.
 We're not interested in raising funds or taking investment.
 We choose the subscription business model rather than surveillance capitalism.
 We're operating a sustainable project funded solely by the fees that our subscribers pay us.